skodaconnect/skodaconnect/README.md

 No licence, public domain, no guarantees, feel free to use for anything.
 Please contribute improvements/bugfixes etc.

 ## Breaking changes

+- **From version 1.1.0** and onwards there has been changes to token handling, login procedure and overall mode streamlined code.

 - **From version 1.0.40** and onwards there has been changes to Skoda API and this might break the integration for some cars.